beijaflor/json/README.md

-## JSON to CSV Converter
+## React version of JSON and CSV Converter

-A simple JSON to CSV converter that handles objects and nested documents.
+A simple JSON and CSV converter that handles objects and nested documents.

 Conversion happens inside the browser, in straight JavaScript.
 It may choke on large files.

-Please file all bugs [in the issue tracker](https://github.com/konklone/json/issues).

-Read more about the converter and why I built it: "[Making JSON as simple as a spreadsheet](http://sunlightfoundation.com/blog/2014/03/11/making-json-as-simple-as-a-spreadsheet/)".
+This application, not like original version, has a function to convert from CSV to JSON.

+First raw would take as a header and array ( would be ) field suffixed by `/INT`.

+## Credit

+This web application was folked from [JSON to CSV converter by Eric Mill](https://github.com/konklone/json/issues).

 ## Public domain